-Anagolay is a very small asteroid whose orbit crosses the orbit of Earth.
+Anagolay is a small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Anagolay as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-Anagolay orbits the sun every 908 days (2.49 years), coming as close as 1.02 AU and reaching as far as 2.65 AU from the sun.
+Anagolay orbits the sun every 907 days (2.48 years), coming as close as 1.02 AU and reaching as far as 2.65 AU from the sun.
 Anagolay is about 0.5 kilometers in diameter, making it small in absolute terms, but larger than 90% of asteroids but tiny compared to large asteroids, comparable in size to the Golden Gate Bridge.

 The rotation of Anagolay has been observed.
 It completes a rotation on its axis every 9.01 hours.